awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-Lambda.md

 ## Output Artifacts<a name="action-reference-Lambda-output"></a>
 + **Number of Artifacts:** `0 to 5`
 + **Description:** The set of artifacts produced as output by the Lambda function\.

+## Output Variables<a name="action-reference-Lambda-variables"></a>

+This action will produce as variables all key\-value pairs that are included in the `outputVariables` section of the [PutJobSuccessResult API](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_PutJobSuccessResult.html) request\.

+For more information about variables in CodePipeline, see [Variables](reference-variables.md)\.

 ## Example Action Configuration<a name="action-reference-Lambda-example"></a>